 Does it make sense to save every month or just once at the start of the year?
 To answer this question, let’s look at the math.

 Next, use the average dividend rate for the past 5 years.
-The average is appropriate, and not the recent one, as the forecast is going to be 5 years into the future, which is also MP2’s lock-in period.
+This is appropriate to be used and not the recent one as the forecast is going to be 5 years into the future, which also corresponds to MP2’s lock-in period.

 As you can see, saving annually gives you better gains than saving monthly in the long run.
 Even when in both situations, your total saving is technically the same (₱30,000).

 Why?
 Because your piggy bank makes your money sit idle, and it wouldn’t earn anything extra that it could’ve earned had it been invested elsewhere while it’s accumulating.

 If it is within your means to save ₱500 every month, then the better strategy is to put it in MP2 rather than in a piggy bank.

 All in all, annual contribution is ideal for people who can expect windfall each year like 13th month bonus, incentives, or Christmas gifts from godparents.
 Instead of spending your extra cash, you can contribute them to your MP2.

 MP2: Investing regularly versus investing one-time

 The second question is about choosing between periodic and one-time investments in Pag-ibig MP2.
 Which strategy gives you the most bang for your buck?

 Again to answer this question, math is going to be used.
 For regular investing, let’s say that you’re contributing ₱500 monthly.